dylan-lang/base64/documentation/source/usage.rst

 HTTP encoding/decoding
 ~~~~~~~~~~~~~~~~~~~~~~

-To show the http encoding/decoding we will use a text that forces the
+To show the HTTP encoding/decoding we will use a text that forces the
 padding (base64 encoding uses padding to ensure that the length of the
 encoded string is a multiple of 4 bytes).